 Q: Is black tea good for you?

-A: Yes, black tea is good for your overall health, as it provides various nutrients that can help enhance your gut microflora, help reduce your risk for cancer, help lower blood sugar levels and improve cardiovascular health.
+A: Yes, black tea is good for your overall health, as it provides various nutrients that can help enhance your gut microflora, reduce your risk for cancer, lower blood sugar levels and improve cardiovascular health.
 Black tea is also an excellent source of antioxidants that can protect you against free radicals.

 Q: Does black tea make you poop?